Synthes

 Synthes Holding AG (formerly Synthes-Stratec) is a multinational medical device manufacturer based in Solothurn, Switzerland and West Chester, Pennsylvania, United States.
 It is the world's largest maker of implants to mend bone fractures, and also produces surgical power tools and advanced biomaterials.

 In June 2012 Synthes was sold by its chairman, former CEO and largest shareholder Hansjörg Wyss to Johnson & Johnson for $20.2 billion.
+Stratec continues to oversee owned patents and select manufacturing.
 The company is part of Johnson & Johnson MedTech business segment.